cockroachlabs/connect-to-serverless/typescript/node-postgres/README.md

 This command requires the TypeScript compiler (`tsc`).

-Next, open your browser to the port that the application is running on.

-Open `http://localhost:3003` in your browser.

 You should see the version of CockroachDB that is running on your cluster.

 ## Setting Up Your Own Project